bkjod/SAFL_GAP/README.md

 python afl_avg.py -c conf.json
 ```
 ## Get results and evaluation
+When you finish your tasks, you will get some results.
+* `*some details of your configuration*_acc_with_*some details of your configuration*.csv` stores raw data of accuracy/loss/duration responding to epoches.
+* `*some details of your configuration*_staleness_with_*some details of your configuration*.csv` stores raw data of the activate clients and their staleness responding to epoches.

+You can process these raw data to get more detailed discussion.
+We provide some examples in `./ret/draw.ipynb`.

 [1]: Z. Zhou, Y. Li, X. Ren, and S. Yang, “Towards efficient and stable k-asynchronous federated learning with unbounded stale gradients on non-iid data,” IEEE Transactions on Parallel and Distributed Systems, vol. 33, no. 12, pp. 3291–3305, 2022